janix374/React-Form-Validation/README.md

 # react - form - validation - v1
-Created a simple form with react custom hooks and included validation
+Form validation in react - reusable custom hooks for management fields value, reusable functions for easier validation management and errors handling.

 This project was bootstrapped with webpack, react, material ui, sass.